-Air New Zealand burning cash, needs help - Rob Fyfe
+Air New Zealand burning cash, needs help - former boss Rob Fyfe

 Fyfe said today the airline was facing an unprecedented challenge.

-His comments come ahead of today's release of details of a $600 million Government aviation aid package, part of the wider $12.1 billion economic support package unveiled this week.
+His comments on Newstalk ZB come ahead of today's release of details of a $600 million Government aviation aid package, part of the wider $12.1 billion economic support package unveiled this week.

 Air New Zealand had planned to close the cabin crew base with its withdrawal from the route in October 2020.